 How long will the edit take?

-At the moment, my turnaround time is four weeks for a 75,000-word manuscript.
+At the moment, my turnaround time is up to three weeks for a 75,000-word manuscript.
 This is subject to change, and I'll give you an estimated return date before starting on your manuscript.
 However, life happens and delays do occur.
 And occasionally, a manuscript requires more work than I originally anticipated.
 I work hard to meet my deadlines, but I won't rush an edit at the expense of accuracy and quality.
 If the delivery of your edit is going to be late, I'll let you know with as much notice as possible.

 How do I format my manuscript for editing?

 I accept electronic files (Word documents) via email only, and prefer manuscripts to be formatted as though they were ready to send to a literary agent or publisher.
-Sending me your material for editing is a good excuse to brush up on your understanding of how to prepare your manuscript for submission.
+Sending me your material for editing is a good opportunity to brush up on your understanding of how to prepare your manuscript for submission.
 Always check the websites of individual agents and publishing houses for specific formatting requirements before you submit to each (they might differ in small or significant ways), but following these guidelines now is a good place to start.

 To format your manuscript for editing: